kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-over-tcp.md

 Services for Streams.

 The latter is the only way to discover HTTP/3 over TCP for “http” URIs.

+When used in cleartext, servers can determine if or not the client is speaking HTTP/3 over TCP by comparing the first eight bytes to the encoded form of the QSS_TRANSPORT_PARAMETERS frame type (Section 4.2 of {{QSS}}).

 # Exchanging HTTP/3 Frames